astral-sh/uv/docs/reference/cli.md

 By default, creates a virtual environment named `.venv` in the working directory.
 An alternative path may be provided positionally.

+If in a project, the default environment name can be changed with the `UV_PROJECT_ENVIRONMENT` environment variable; this only applies when run from the project root directory.

 If a virtual environment exists at the target path, it will be removed and a new, empty virtual environment will be created.

 When using uv, the virtual environment does not need to be activated. uv will find a virtual environment (named `.venv`) in the working directory or any parent directories.